-I’m more a Nigel or Hugh FW man than a Nigella lover; but there she was in a seemingly endless run of her programs one afternoon.
+I’m more a Nigel or Hugh FW man than a Nigella lover; but there she was in a seemingly endless run of her programs one afternoon on the Food Channel.
 Playing in the background, really, as I sipped on a glass of Port and read the Hobbit on my Kindle.
 As Smaug flew over Long Lake down to a fatal coupling over Esgaroth I caught mention of the ‘original’ carrot cake; hailing according to the pouting lips of Nigella, from Italy.

 A scrabble under the sofa and a pen and note book are retrieved to record this interesting sounding recipe.
 Two large carrots… grate by hand, not in a machine as this makes them too wet… 150g caster sugar… 125ml olive oil but not extra virgin “too grassy”… ok got all that… whisk in 3 eggs, add a teaspoon of vanilla, add the ground almonds… Ok, how much?
 I ask.
 Nigella ignores me.
 How rude I thought.
 But then she is on the telly and I’m lounging on the sofa spilling vintage port over a note book.

 Oh the joys of YouView, where you can rewind live programs.
 I listen intently but no, Nigella steadfastly refuses to divulge the quantity of the ground almonds she adds to the mix.
 I assume this is a purposeful ploy to get all to buy her book… not that I can recall which specific book it is from.

 As it happens I have all the ingredients in the store cupboard.
 A miracle in itself.
 And I cobble together the ground almonds from various opened packets – don’t look at the use by dates! – just under 250g ground almonds.
 Which seems about right to me, based on other ground almond type cakes at any rate.
 I therefore rustle up a version of Nigellas Italian Carrot Cake and hope for the best.
 The result is rather tasty.